Fossils Lesson from a Christian Perspective

 Noah's Flood: Waters from the Depth

-2) Sing the 2 songs from the previous lessons.
+2) Sing the 2 songs from the previous lessons to review.

 We really enjoyed this longer picture book about Noah.
 It corrects many of the false stereotypes that many well-meaning children's books tend to ingrain in our children.
-Usually there are at least a few gasps when we show that dinosaurs would have been on the ark.
+Usually there are at least a few gasps from a few families when we show that dinosaurs would have been on the ark.